Left to right: Michael Rinker, Sydney Hartman, Tori Gennuso, Natalie Comer, Hayden

 The television newscasts are produced by journalism students at the WVU Reed College of Media.
 “WVU News” reporters cover events on the University campus and in the Morgantown community.
 Students report, write, shoot and edit television news stories for the program.
 They also serve as on-air anchors, producers, directors and technical crew during newscast tapings at WVU’s professional television studio.

-Since 2013, “WVU News” has received 81 national, international and regional juried awards.
+“WVU News” has received more than 100 national, international and regional juried awards over the past five years.
 The Broadcast Education Association recognized “WVU News” as a national finalist for Best College Newscast at the 2018 Festival of Media Arts competition for the newscast “100 Days in Trump Country.”
 In 2017, "WVU News" was awarded first place in the Television Newscast category for the newscast “Special Edition Heroin and Opioids: When Addiction Hits Home.”
 This is the second time “WVU News” has received the top award under the leadership of Teaching Professor and Chair of the Journalism Program Gina Martino Dahlia.